a7ex/xcresultparser/README.md

 You can also specify the name of the project root.
 Paths and urls are then relative to the specified directory. (used for urls in xml output)

-This tool can read test result data and code coverage data from an .xcarchive using the developer tools included in `Xcode 11`.
+This tool can read test result data and code coverage data from an .xcarchive using the developer tools included in `Xcode 13`.
 Namely here: xcresulttool and xccov to get json data from .xcresult bundles.

 Parsing the JSON is done using the great [XCResultKit](https://github.com/davidahouse/XCResultKit) package.

 ## Converting code coverage data
-Unfortunately converting to the coverage xml format suited for e.g. sonarqube is a tedious task.
+~~Unfortunately converting to the coverage xml format suited for e.g. sonarqube is a tedious task.
-It requires us to invoke the xccov binary for each single file in the project.
+It requires us to invoke the xccov binary for each single file in the project.~~

-First we get a list of source files with coverage data from the archive, using xccov --file-list and then we need to invoke xccov for each single file.
+~~First we get a list of source files with coverage data from the archive, using xccov --file-list and then we need to invoke xccov for each single file.
 That takes a considerable amount of time.
-So at least we can spread it over different threads, so that it executes in parallel and is overall faster.
+So at least we can spread it over different threads, so that it executes in parallel and is overall faster.~

-Until now we used [xccov-to-sonarqube-generic.sh]( https://github.com/SonarSource/sonar-scanning-examples/blob/master/swift-coverage/swift-coverage-example/xccov-to-sonarqube-generic.sh)
+~~Until now we used [xccov-to-sonarqube-generic.sh]( https://github.com/SonarSource/sonar-scanning-examples/blob/master/swift-coverage/swift-coverage-example/xccov-to-sonarqube-generic.sh)
 which does the same job, just in a shell script.
-It has the same problem and since it can not spawn it to different threads, it takes about 5x the time.
+It has the same problem and since it can not spawn it to different threads, it takes about 5x the time.~~

+It used to be like described above up until Xcode 13.
+Xcode 13 brought a new version of the xccov commandline tool, which now can output the entire cioverage data at once.
+No more tedious task of calling ionto xccov for each single swift file!
+Therefore the shell script [xccov-to-sonarqube-generic.sh](https://github.com/SonarSource/sonar-scanning-examples/blob/master/swift-coverage/swift-coverage-example/xccov-to-sonarqube-generic.sh) provided by sonar does the job in the same time as xcresultparser.
+That renders the initial purpose of this tool useless.
+However, xcresultparser meanwhile can do a few more things, than only converting coverage data from a xcresult bundle to xml suited for sonarqube.

+It my still be useful for you, if you want to just display the contents of the xcresult bundle (the tests) in a terminal, as html or as markdown for your build chain.

+It can also be used for cobertura, thanks to the collaboration of Thibault Wittemberg and maxwell-legrand.

+Furthermore it can extract testdata from the xcresult bundle in junit format, also suited for sonarqube.

 ## How to get it
 ### Using homebrew